-(to earn transfer credit students must transfer in all of the following courses - Anatomy & Physiology 1
+(to earn transfer credit students must transfer in all of the following courses - Anatomy & Physiology 1 &

-& 2, Microbiology, and Nutrition)
+2, Microbiology, and Nutrition)

 All considered credits must have been earned within the last three years, and be of "C" average or above.
-STI will allow no more than 50% of any program to be credited by transferring credits from another institution or "testing out".
+Transfer credits earned within the last five years, and be of "C" average or above, may be considered if the student has applied the skills in work as proven by their resume and references at the discretion of the Program Director.
 There is no fee for the evaluation or the granting of transfer of credit.
 Transfer credits (no grade) will appear on the transcript.
 Transfer credits are not figured into the G.P.A.
-When transfer of credit has been awarded, the tuition and fees will be adjusted accordingly.
+When transfer of credit has been awarded the tuition and fees will be adjusted accordingly.

 A completed STI Transfer of Credit form must be made to the Program Director and approved by the Program Director and the STI Director prior to the start of the semester.
-The request must include an official transcript from the student's prior institution and course descriptions in the form of syllabi or institutional catalogs which include clock and/or credit hours.
+The request must include an official transcript from the student's prior institution and course descriptions in the form of syllabi or institutional catalogs which include clock and/or credit hours if requested.
 Any appeal to the institution's decision must be made in writing and submitted to the STI Director.
 The subsequent decision will be final.
 Transfer of Credit forms are available from the STI office.
 The student is allowed and encouraged to attend, for purposes of review, any portions of the program for which credit has been given, as long as classroom space is available.